Inverness and Aberdeen Junction Railway: A direct route to Perth

-Interests in Inverness had long harboured the intention of getting a direct route to Perth and the South; they were encouraged y the engineer Joseph Mitchell.
+Interests in Inverness had long harboured the intention of getting a direct route to Perth and the South; they were encouraged by the engineer Joseph Mitchell.
 The Inverness and Nairn Railway had always been seen as a first step towards that.
 Now on 22 July 1861 an act of Parliament, the Inverness and Aberdeen Junction Railway Act 1861 (24 & 25 Vict. c. viii), was passed for the Inverness and Perth Junction Railway.
 The starting point for its southward path would be Forres, not Nairn, in order better to serve the important fishing communities further east.
 It was to run to Dunkeld and adopt the Perth and Dunkeld Railway route there to Stanley, there joining the Scottish North Eastern Railway for the final run into Perth.
 The Perth and Dunkeld Railway was taken over on 28 February 1864.

 Operationally the route was to be challenging, with a high summit at Dava, 1,052 ft above sea level and another at Druimuachdar at 1,484 ft.
 However, despite the mountainous terrain, the engineering proved to be remarkably benign; only two large masonry viaducts and two short tunnels were needed, although a total of 245 underbridges were required.
 The terrain was very thinly populated.
 The line opened from Forres to Perth via Aviemore in 1863.
 Trains using the new route from Inverness ran over the I&AJR line as far as Forres.

 A new station layout was provided at Forres.
 Hitherto the route had run straight through, but now a new triangular track layout was constructed on the south side, the original main line becoming goods by-pass lines.
 Passenger platforms were provided on all three double-track chords of the new triangle.